InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

 - The Elemental Rites
 - The Ceremony of Seven Seals
 - The Ultimate Rite
-- Summoning a Familiar
+- Summoning a Celestial Being
-- Communion with the Mirror Self
+- Holy Communion

 By the time you unlock the ability to perform these rites and ceremonies, you will have meditated for countless hours.